slbailey/Retrovue/docs/components/plex-cli.md

 ### Purpose

-Plex stores file paths as seen by the Plex server, but Retrovue needs local file paths for playback.
+Plex stores file paths as seen by the Plex server, but RetroVue needs local file paths for playback.
 Path mapping converts Plex paths to local paths using database-stored mappings.

 ### Database Configuration